javaee/metro-fi/FastInfosetPerformance/README.txt

  It is possible to modify the classpath for executing the Japex drivers by editing the 'build-template.xml' ant project and changing the file set of the 'japex.class.path' path.
-For example this could be modified to use an alternative version of Xerces (instead of the one supplied by the JapexXMLDriverLibrary).
+For example this could be modified to use an alternative version of Xerces (instead of the one supplied by Japex).

- The execution of the Japex drivers will require that the sub-projects FastInfoset, Japex and JapexXMLDriverLibrary are all built to produce the appropriate jars.
+ The execution of the Japex drivers will require that the sub-projects FastInfoset is built to produce the appropriate jars.

 FIpex: